 Founded in 1957, the Yamhill County Historical Society is a not-for-profit educational and public service organization engaged to protect, preserve and share the history and heritage of Yamhill County.
-An exceptional group of quilts and other textiles dating from the 1850s through the twentieth century, and a beautiful assortment of Native American baskets and stools are among the more than 15,000 items found in the Permanent Collection.
+An exceptional group of quilts and other textiles dating from the 1850s through the twentieth century, and a beautiful assortment of Native American baskets and tools are among the more than 15,000 items found in the Permanent Collection.
 The society also owns many antique tractors and unique farming artifacts.

 Currently the YCHS has two locations, one in Lafayette (Historic Lafayette Museum) and one just southwest of McMinnville on Hwy 18 (Yamhill Valley Heritage Center).